codermattt/Docker-Containerization/Containerize-emartapp/Build-and-run.md

   # Nginx:
     - default.conf to be loaded as volume to container
     - apigateway/default.conf file has configurations for routing to different container microservices

+  # application Dockerfile:
+    - Stage 1: Builds the frontend (outputs to client/dist)
+    - Stage 2: Prepares the backend with dependencies
+    - Final Stage: Combines just the necessary built artifacts from both stages into a smaller production image
+    - CMD starts the application

   # Docker-compose file
     - the api, webapi and client containers need other containers to be running before it starts
     - nginx container has default.conf volume mapped to default.conf file of container
     - set database name of emongo container to "epoc", as required by the nodeapi/config/keys.js file, for nodeapi container to connect to a database named        "epoc"
     - the nginx, emongo and emartdb containers used their default images off Dockerhub.

 # Build and Run: